fuzzylabs/dobble-jetson-zenml-competition/ZenML.md

     * image_size : The size (width and height) of the image that will be resized to
     * num_worker : Number of workers for multi-process data loading

+3. `validate_data` step: This step requires 2 parameters for checking the integrity of the train, val and test dataset.
+    * net : The model to use for object detection
+    * use_pretrained : Whether to use pretrained backbone only or together with a pretrained detection head

-3. `trainer` step : This step requires 12 parameters to creating a model using PyTorch and some are used as hyperparamaters for model training.
+4. `trainer` step : This step requires 12 parameters to creating a model using PyTorch and some are used as hyperparamaters for model training.
     * models_folder : The path for where the trained model will be saved to
-    * net : The backbone network to use for object detection
+    * net : The model to use for object detection
     * use_pretrained : Whether to use pretrained backbone only or together with a pretrained detection head
     * lr : The learning rate for training the model
     * momentum: A hyperparamater used along with the SGD optimiser that helps to determine the direction to go during the gradient descent.